What Should You Know About Your Pet Sitter

 9. Are You Well-Connected in the Pet Industry and Local Community?
 Are you affiliated with any Professional Associations?

 A Sitter should be well connected with other pet services and industry from local vets, groomers, other pet sitters and dog walkers, trainers, and other niche services.
 A Professional Pet Sitter should always be a resource to you and your pet, as well as provide knowledge to help better care for your pet.
-Additionally, being part of a Professional Pet Sitting Association such as Pet Sitters International (PSI) or the National Association of Professional Pet Sitters (NAPPS), shows the commitment to continued education and professional services in the pet care industry.
+Additionally, being part of a Professional Pet Sitting Association such as Pet Sitters International (PSI), the National Association of Professional Pet Sitters (NAPPS) and the Florida Pet Services Association (FPSA) shows the commitment to continued education and professional services in the pet care industry.

 10. Do You Have Any Questions for Me?